Storrie Fire: September

-A holdover fire—not uncommon in large wildfires—smoldered over the winter inside a Douglas fir snag and ignited on June 12, 2001, before being reported the following day and extinguished one day after that by three handcrews.
-The fire was confined to a few acres within the larger already-burned area, but Plumas National Forest workers continued to scout for other holdover fires nearby.
+A holdover fire—common in large wildfires—smoldered through the winter inside a Douglas fir snag and ignited on June 12, 2001, before being reported the following day and extinguished one day after that by three handcrews.
+That fire was confined to a few acres.

-Impacts
+Effects

-No fatalities were associated with the Storrie Fire.
-However, it did result in a number of injuries among firefighters; three were injured on August 17 by falling rocks in the Feather River Canyon that sent at least one to the hospital, and two more developed heat exhaustion.
+No deaths resulted from the Storrie Fire.
+Several injuries were reported among firefighters; three were injured on August 17 by falling rocks in the Feather River Canyon that sent at least one to the hospital, and two more developed heat exhaustion.